Skip to main content

 What do I need to do before the vaccination?

 There’s no need to do anything special to get ready for your vaccination.
-You can get the influenza vaccination at any time during your pregnancy, and at any time of the year.
+You can get the influenza vaccine at any time during your pregnancy and at any time of the year.

-The midwife or trained immunisation nurse at your antenatal clinic may be able to vaccinate you against influenza.
-If not, you can go to your GP or your local council clinic.
+The midwife or trained immunisation nurse at your antenatal clinic may be able to vaccinate you against influenza and COVID-19.
+If not, you can go to your GP, local council clinic or pharmacy.
 Most GPs will need you to make an appointment if you require a vaccine.

 What do I need to do after the vaccination?

-Most people who have the influenza vaccine have no reaction at all.
+Most people have no reaction to either the influenza vaccine or the COVID-19 vaccine.
 Some people have mild reactions that last between 12 and 24 hours and are easily treated at home.

 If your symptoms last longer than a couple of days, or if you are worried about how you feel after your vaccination, you can get help from your doctor, or your nearest emergency department, or by calling Health Direct on 1800 022 222.